AYANOKOJI-71/commerceflow-event-driven-platform/README.md

 GitHub Actions executes the Java service tests plus TypeScript checks, frontend unit tests, and a production web build for every pull request and push to `main`.
 The workflow uses Temurin Java 21 and Node 22.

-## Interview Discussion Prompts

-CommerceFlow is designed to support a detailed discussion of event versioning, idempotency, saga coordination, transactional-outbox adoption, read-cache ownership, retry and dead-letter policy, service health probes, autoscaling, and the intentional distinction between a local deterministic mode and a production integration mode.